adonese/noebs-docs/docs/biller_system.md

-# How to use Solus Biller System
+# How to use noebs Biller System

+Noebs offers a simple and secure way to accept payments, through our billers system.
+Merchants can leverage our system to accept payments

 ## How to use the new API